Grant Guilford: University administrative career

-In spite of this strong research performance, the University fell in the Times Higher Education rankings and remained static in the QS rankings during his tenure, trends similar to most other New Zealand universities.
-A better performance was achieved in the Times Higher Education Impact rankings in which the University was ranked 85th in the world in 2022, with rankings in support of the Sustainable Development Goals of climate action; peace, justice and strong institutions; and affordable clean energy (ranked 12th, 24th and 35th in the world, respectively).
+In spite of this strong research performance, the university fell in the Times Higher Education rankings and remained static in the QS rankings during his tenure, trends similar to most other New Zealand universities.
+A better performance was achieved in the Times Higher Education Impact rankings in which the university was ranked 85th in the world in 2022, with rankings in support of the Sustainable Development Goals of climate action; peace, justice and strong institutions; and affordable clean energy (ranked 12th, 24th and 35th in the world, respectively).

 During his time as Vice-Chancellor, the university added a new science building, Te Toki a Rata and a postgraduate student and administration block, Maru.
 Te Toki a Rata was opened by Prime Minister Jacinda Ardern.
 Guilford also committed the university to redevelopment of the university's marae and partnering with the City in the redevelopment of the Wellington Town Hall for a national music centre.
-However, he directed most capital investment during his tenure into refurbishment and seismic strengthening of existing buildings on campus.